Study Guide Outline

 Student Worksheets

-Louisiana Treasures Worksheet PDF
+Louisiana Treasures Worksheet - PDF

-What's the Context Worksheet PDF
+What's the Context Worksheet -PDF

 Assessment Tools

-Treasure Presentation Rubric PDF
+Treasure Presentation Rubric - PDF

-Unit III Resources
+Unit III RESOURCES

-Unit IV The State of Our Lives: Being a Louisiana Neighbor Emphasizes map skills and regionality and covers Louisiana's major folk cultural regions, sense of place, the environment, and geography while providing a useful framework of culutral perspectives to help students consider the many elements that contribute to "sense of place."
-Technology options include making spreadsheets and large maps.
+This unit connects folklife and sense of place.
+It emphasizes map skills and regionality and covers Louisiana's major folk cultural regions, the environment, and geography while providing a useful framework of culutral perspectives to help students consider the many elements that contribute to "sense of place."

-Lesson 1 Louisiana's Major Folk Regions Students study the three major folk regions of the state: North Louisiana, South Louisiana, and New Orleans.
+Students study the three major folk regions of the state: North Louisiana, South Louisiana, and New Orleans.
 Older students have the option to break these into smaller folk regions.

 Louisiana Content Standards: G-1B-E4, G-1C-E3, G-1D-E2, G-1B-M4, H-1A-M3, G-1B-M3, G-1A-M2, E-1B-M7, H-1D-M1, H-1D-M6, H-1D-M4, ELA-1-M4, G-1A-M3, G-1B-M1, ELA-1-M1, E-1A-M5, ELA-5-M1, ELA-2-M2, ELA-2-M6, ELA-3-M3, ELA-5-M4.